Optic neuritis is inflammation of the optic nerve. It may cause sudden, reduced vision in the affected eye.

 People who have optic neuritis without a disease such as multiple sclerosis have a good chance of recovery.

-About 1 in 5 patients with a first episode of optic neuritis will develop myelin sheath inflammation elsewhere in the body, or will develop multiple sclerosis.
+About 1 in 5 patients with a first episode of optic neuritis will develop nerve problems elsewhere in the body, or will develop multiple sclerosis.

 Call your health care provider immediately if you have a sudden loss of vision in one eye, especially if you have eye pain.